13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss (Men and Women) - Hormone Imbalance

 Hair loss due to hormonal imbalance is reversible.
-Topical Minoxidil is the most often used treatment for hormonal hair loss.
+The most commonly used treatment for hormonal hair loss is topical Minoxidil.

 • Cortisol